Indigo253931/rails-validations-errors/readme.md

 What if you call `Airplane.create!(name: "747")`?

 Alternatively, we can check any piece of data we are about to save with the `.valid?` method.
-So, instead if immediately calling`.create`.
-In that case, we can create a `.new` airplane instance in memory (without saving it to the database), then asking if it's `.valid?` before calling `.save`.
+So, instead of immediately calling`.create`, we can create a `.new` airplane instance in memory (without saving it to the database), then ask if it's `.valid?` before calling `.save`.

 ```bash
 > airplane = Airplane.new(name: "747")